Yossi Banai: Legacy and commemoration

 After Banai's death, his final single, Tarnegol Kaparot, composed by Micha Shitrit, was released in 2006.

 Banai had a broad influence on Israeli culture.
 He was widely recognized as a theater actor and was active in both dramatic and comedic roles, including portrayals of royal and noble characters.
 In addition to acting, he wrote sketches, including for other performers, contributing to the development of a comedic style that influenced later entertainers and added expressions to spoken Hebrew.
-Among the expressions associated with the "White Dung Beetle Trio" are "Working on us", "Is it radio?", and "The world is funny, so we laugh", which became widely used.
+Among the expressions associated with the "White Dung Beetle Trio" are "Working on us", "Israbluff", "Is it radio?", and "The world is funny, so we laugh", which became widely used.
 His work was characterized by careful attention to language.

+On April 22 2009, the Israeli Stamp Service issued a series of 12 postal stamps on the subject of Israeli music.
+One of the stamps in this collection was dedicated in memory of Banai.
+The stamp, with a portrait of Banai, was designed by the artist Miri Nestor Sofer.
+The stamp's tab included a line from Banai's hit song "Me and Simone and Little Mois" - "We were children and that was a long time ago".

 Awards

 In 1998, Banai was awarded the Israel Prize for "stage arts – theatre" for his contribution to Israeli theatre.